Europe

 Health

-The Knife Grinders Of Madrid And Barcelona
+The Knife Grinders of Madrid and Barcelona

 Knife grinders withstand the disappearance of traditional workshops in Madrid and Barcelona — but craftsmanship could benefit cities and the planet.